YuviniVelasquez/resume_projects/README.md

 <div style="text-align:center"><img src="images/overview.jpg"/></div>
 <div style="text-align:center">Overview Block Diagram</div>

-## 9. Conclusion <a name="conclusion"></a>

 After completing each project, a few things stood out about the course as a whole.

-First, the importance of mentoring in a fast paced enviroment is crucial.
+The importance of mentoring in a fast paced enviroment is crucial.
 Mentoring was avaiable via online or in the lab.

-Secondly, a well structured project eased the creation, debugging and assembly of the project.
+Also, well structured project eased the creation, debugging and assembly of the project.
 Each new addition to the car built on the foundation implemented in the previous step until there was a complete project.
 For example, several projects led to the ability to navigate a black line.
 It started with simply getting forward movement.
 After this, reverse movement was implemented, and later added the ability to make turns quickly.

-Finally, sensors were mounted so that information about the vehicle’s surrounding could be processed, leading to the ability to locate a black line and traverse it.
-A similar structure was used to add the IoT/Serial communication functionality.

 Overall the ability to problem solve, stress management skills, debugging, and engineering skills were undoubtedly refined with this project.